javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

-The full specification of the `<select>` element is available at <https://html.spec.whatwg.org/multipage/forms.html#the-select-element>.
+The full specification of the `<select>` element is available in the specification <https://html.spec.whatwg.org/multipage/forms.html#the-select-element>.

 ### new Option

+This is rarely used on its own.
+But there's still an interesting thing.

 In the specification of [the option element](https://html.spec.whatwg.org/multipage/forms.html#the-option-element) there's a nice short syntax to create `<option>` elements: